 There are many ways to value a carbon credit, whether using market dynamics, basing it on the cost of implementation, or the value that the project delivers.
 Pricing can also vary by project type, size, location, and other determining factors.

-The following chart shares a basic snapshot of the pricing of various types of credits:
+The chart above shares a basic snapshot of the pricing of various types of credits within the marketplace.

 The World Bank, who compiles a yearly report on carbon credit pricing in the carbon marketplace, also noted the following:

 - Most prices of carbon credits are below the $40-80 per metric ton of carbon dioxide emitted needed to keep global warming within a 2-point degree, as provided by the Paris agreement.4

 - Higher prices are required to achieve global emission targets.4

 - Important to note, however, is that due to the current pandemic, some jurisdictions delayed reporting on price increases.4 The figures may change once all nations send in their data.

 To make sense of the figures, we need to understand how the prices of carbon credits are determined.
 In the following sections, you will learn the process of determining the prices of carbon credits.